abkour/glshader/README.md

 # glshader

 A OpenGL shader wrapper used for generic graphics applications.
-If you are looking for a minimal shader wrapper that deals with error handling while providing RAII consider using the library.
+If you are looking for a minimal shader wrapper that deals with error handling while providing RAII consider using this library.

 ## Dependencies